mihar-22/whisp/README.md

 // You can use `onRunEnd` to be notified of when all the runners promises have resolved or of any rejections.
 // The `results` argument passed in is an array of all the results from each runner call.
-// This can also be setup through the Whisp `constructor`. whisp.onRunEnd = (results)
+// This can also be setup through the Whisp `constructor`. whisp.onRunEnd = (results) => {
+  // Do something with results here.
+}
 ```

 ## Templates

-Callback passed into the constructor: `(name, level, messages) => string`
+Callback: `(name, level, ...args) => string`

-Templates are simple callbacks that modify the style of the logs.
+Templates are simple callbacks that modify the style of the logs and return a string.

-**Important:** this doesn't affect runners, it's only for styling your output.
+**Important:** this doesn't affect the runners input, it's only for styling your output.

 ### Example 1